 To get the most berries off your strawberry plants, irrigation is very important, especially during the establishment phase.
 Shortly after planting plugs or bare root crowns, be sure that you water regularly until the roots establish.
 Containers tend to dry out quicker and may need water every couple of days, depending on the conditions.

 The best irrigation system for strawberries is soaker hoses or drip irrigation.
-Overhead sprinklers tend to cause fungal diseases on the leaf surfaces.
+Overhead sprinklers tend to cause fungal diseases in strawberries on the leaf surfaces.
 By watering directly in the root zone, you save water and prevent pathogens.

 Mulching significantly reduces watering needs and keeps the strawberries warm in the winter and cool in the summer.
 My favorite organic mulch for strawberries is straw!
 They are called strawberries after all!

 Straw holds moisture in the soil and keeps fruits off the ground, which ultimately makes for a cleaner, easier harvest.
 However, be careful when buying straw: it should be seedless (do not use hay) and not treated with herbicides that can harm your garden or your health.
 You can also use landscape fabric with holes burned in it or dry deciduous leaves as a mulch.

 When it comes to soil, strawberries love a rich well-drained soil that is slightly acidic with a pH between 5.5 and 7.0.
 If you have heavy clay soil, be sure to amend with lots of compost (4” deep) or decomposed leaves.
 You can also make mounds or hugelkultur-style “lasagna” beds of layered leaves, straw, manure, compost, and topsoil.
 Strawberries tend to be stunted and stressed in hard clay, so these steps are very important.